tenxsoydev/karen-yank.nvim/README.md

 ## Justification

-There are dozen of plugins that deal with VIMs yanks and registers so why another one?
+There are a dozen of plugins that deal with VIMs yanks and registers so why another one?

 - karen-yank.nvim is rather a complementary helper than a competitor.
 E.g., other plugins to use it with:
   - [`registers.nvim`][20] for a general enhancement of interaction with registers